MrModulus/MineAndSeek/README.md

   <br>High Damage Axe (Iron)

   > **Passive - Bloodlust**
-  <br>Can hear the heartbeat of nearby Survivors and gains a 20% speed boost when close.
+  <br>Can hear the heartbeat of nearby Survivors and gains a 20% speed boost (Speed 1) when close.
   <br>*“Your heart is stricken.
 My footsteps quicken.”*

   > **Active - Unrelenting**
-  <br>Enter a state of rage which gives you 20% speed, apply bleeding damage, and makes you temporarily immune to debuffs for 8s.
+  <br>Enter a state of rage which gives you 20% speed (Speed 1), apply witcher damage with all attacks(1 heart), and become temporarily immune to debuffs (not including ultimate abilities) for 8s.
 (CD: 40s)
   <br>*“Death couldn’t stop me.
 Did you think you could?”*

   > **Ultimate - Scream for Me**
-  <br>Spread a nightmare-inducing Paranoia effect to all Survivors, blinding them and scrambling their senses for 8 seconds.
+  <br>Spread a nightmare-inducing Paranoia effect to all Survivors, scrambling their senses (nausea and blindness) for 8 seconds.
   <br>*“Squeal for me, piggies!”*
 </details>